GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_naming.rst

 day to be stored without collision.

-For future roll-outs, this DATATAKE_SENSING_START_TIME, or BURST_TIME for the SAR case, will also include this information in the base filename itself.
+For future roll-outs, this DATATAKE_SENSING_START_TIME, or BURST_TIME for the SAR (Synthetic Aperture Radar) case, will also include this information in the base filename itself.

 Science Data Products not requiring a one-to-one relationship with data acquisitions
 ------------------------------------------------------------------------------------